Z3N/rust_client_server/README.md

-Simple http server and  http(s) client
+Simple http server and  http(s) client without any security attempt.

 Server will get image location via http parameters and return URI for resized image.